Data Profiling and Notifications in DQS

 Profiling Data in Activity Monitoring

-Profiling information for the Knowledge Discovery, Matching Policy, Matching, and Cleansing activities is available not only in the activity pages in the Data Quality client, but also in activity monitoring.
+Profiling information for the Knowledge Discovery, Matching Policy, Matching, and Cleansing activities is available not only in the activity pages in the Data Quality client, but also available in activity monitoring.
 Activity monitoring provides you with an overview of current and past activities.
 In addition to the properties and related computational processes of activities, you can view the profiling information generated for each activity in one location.
 You select an activity in the activity table to display profiling results in a table below.
 You can also export the profiling results.
 For more information, see DQS Administration.

 In addition to collecting and displaying important statistics and metrics through profiling, DQS will generate notifications (if enabled) to indicate when you may want to take an action based on the displayed profiling statistics.
-DQS uses notifications to emphasize important facts about the data source, and to show the effectiveness of the current activity relative to the purpose for which it was executed.
+DQS uses notifications to emphasize important facts about the data source, and to show the effectiveness of the current activity compared to the purpose for which it was executed.
 Notifications provide tips and recommendations that indicate a condition and recommend how you could improve a knowledge discovery, data cleansing, or data matching activity.

 A DQS notification is used to raise an issue that may interest you, or to address a potential problem.
-Whether you act upon the notification depends upon whether it is relevant to your purposes.
+Whether you act upon the notification depends upon whether it's relevant to your purposes.
 For example, suppose DQS posts a notification when data cleansing produces no corrected values or suggested values while completeness and accuracy are both 100%.
 This notification would indicate that the activity may not need to be run.
 Whether you choose to run the activity, however, is your decision.

 A notification is indicated by a tool tip with an exclamation point in the Profiling tab.
 Statistics associated with the notification are colored red to indicate the statistical justification for the notification.